OCCJ Staff

 Morgan Allen White

-Morgan Allen-White (she, her, hers) is the Director of Development at the Oklahoma Center for Community and Justice where she oversees fundraising efforts and community engagement alongside a great team working to create a state that is inclusive, just, and hospitable for all.
-She is a firm believer in the power of beloved community, connection, collaboration, and, above all, the power of young people to change the world.
+Morgan Allen-White (She/Her) has proudly served as Director of Development at the Oklahoma Center for Community and Justice since 2022, overseeing fundraising efforts and community engagement alongside a great team working to create a state that is inclusive, just, and hospitable for all.
+She is a firm believer in beloved community, connection, collaboration, and, above all, the power of young people to change the world.

-Morgan comes to OCCJ from Oklahomans for Equality, where she served as Center Director and oversaw youth programs, training facilitation, and played a major role in the planning of Tulsa Pride and the Equality Gala.
-Prior to serving at OKEQ, she worked at Tulsa Public Schools and City Year through Americorps.
+Morgan came to OCCJ from Oklahomans for Equality, where she served as Center Director and oversaw youth programs, training facilitation, and helped plan Tulsa Pride and the Equality Gala.
+Before serving at OKEQ, she worked at Tulsa Public Schools and City Year through Americorps.

 Tasneem Al-Michael